AmateurECE/twardyece-blog/_posts/2024-11-16-Stop-Force-Fitting-Layered-Architecture-Styles.md

 case is to tell the hardware what the desired illumination level is based on the user interface--the software doesn't contain any of the business logic!

-I caught myself slipping into the trap of applying the Clean Architecture right out of the gate.
-When I modeled this behavior, however, it was obvious that a layered software architecture is a poor fit for this application.
-There isn't any "pure business logic" to abstract away from the implementation.
-If we were to draw out the module viewtype of the product architecture at a system level, all of the software would be implemented in the lowest layer.
-As of today, however, the systems engineers haven't communicated a layered architecture style for the system.
+I caught myself slipping into the trap of applying The Clean Architecture right out of the gate.
+When I modeled this behavior, however, it became obvious that there's very little "pure business logic".
+If we were to draw out the module viewtype of the product architecture using a layered style at the system level, all of the software would be implemented in the lowest layer--where details about the user interface usually live.

-That's not a problem--the software should implement an architecture style that is a _best fit_ for the product.
+Since we don't have very much business logic, extracting the business logic isn't critical to the success of this product.
+We don't get a lot of value from hoisting this guarantee into the architecture.
+On the other hand, modeling this use case showed some complicated interactions between components in our system--the "safe" parts, that talk to the hardware, and the "unsafe" parts that control the GUI.
+For this use case in particular, it's also clear that the "illumination changed" information has "event" properties.
+This event traces a thread between isolated components.
+Based on this view of the architecture, it looks easy to accidentally create tight coupling between components.
+We may also experience issues assigning coherent responsibilities to components.
+These sound like important guarantees to hoist into the architecture.
+So, I will be recommending a "pipe and filter" style, where responsibilities are intentionally designed into components, and components communicate using _Ports_, which abstract away the details of the communication mechanism, and provide a simple interface for full duplex event sourcing.

 However, I'm experiencing political forces from multiple sides that are trying to push me towards a layered architecture style.
-Unfortunately, I fear that the Clean Architecture is a hammer; but not _every_ product is a nail.
+The Clean Architecture is a hammer; but not _every_ product is a nail.
 Even the most tenured engineers are limited by the diversity of their experiences (and their reading).

 All this to say: read books!
 Architecture processes are not always evident in the code, and open source applications that subscribe to the UNIX philosophy